 The Women in Science and Engineering Roundtable (WISER) aims to promote the inclusion and success of all women pursuing a Science, Technology, Engineering, or Mathematics (STEM)-related career at Case Western Reserve University through leadership, mentorship, and outreach.
 WISER also provides opportunities for professional skill development, collaboration with campus and community partners, and a sense of community in STEM.

-WISER is open to all women CWRU students (undergraduate, graduate and professional) with a major or planning a career in science, technology, engineering, and math (including medicine).
-WISER is trans-inclusive and looking to support women of all gender expressions and identities.
+WISER is open to all CWRU students (undergraduate, graduate and professional) with an interest in promoting the inclusion of underrepresented individuals in science, technology, engineering and math (including medicine).

 WISER Lounge - Sears 545